sbvegan/perpetual-protocol-developer-guide-grant/guide.md

 Exchange exchange;
 ```

-The following function will take the Clearing House address and it will initialize all the state variables.
-The Perp Clearing House stores the addresses of the Clearing House Config and Exchange:
+The following function will take the ClearingHouse address and it will initialize all the state variables.
+The Perp ClearingHouse stores the addresses of the ClearingHouseConfig and Exchange, so we'll just ask it directly where those live:

 ```
 function initialize(address _clearingHouseAddress) public {